 But you don’t need to have specific books like this to use a foreign language with your child.
 We use a variety of books in both German and English, using words in both languages with each book.

-Most of the books we use right now are very basic, not only because they are easier for Little Man to follow at this age, but also because books with just a single word or short sentence on each page is easier to use for focussing on one or two items and learning the same word(s) in multiple languages.
+Most of the books we use right now are very basic, not only because they are easier for Little Man to follow at this age, but also because books with just a single word or short sentence on each page is easier to use for focusing on one or two items and learning the same word(s) in multiple languages.

 I think my absolute favourite book of this type is Kipper’s Book of Colours.
 This page, for example, allows us to use the words for “white”, “flour”, and “eggs” which will all come in useful when Little Man is a little bit older and I introduce him to the fun of baking (I just hope he makes a little bit less of a flour-cloud than Kipper does!)